sameer11001/madrasati_project/README.md

+# Madrasati Application

-# Spring Boot Application with Docker and Docker Compose
+## Spring Boot Application with Docker and Docker Compose

 ## Overview

 This project is a Spring Boot application packaged with Docker and managed using Docker Compose.
-It includes configuration for a PostgreSQL database, Redis, and MongoDB.
+It includes configuration for a PostgreSQL database, Redis, and MongoDB and the frontend mobile app using kotlin andriod

 ![Screenshot of out project database](./picture/مدرستي%20-%20database%20scheme%201.jpg)